MDIL-SNU/SevenNet/README.md

 The project provides parallel molecular dynamics simulations using graph neural network interatomic potentials, which was not possible despite their superior performance.

 **PLEASE NOTE:** We are currently preparing a paper that provides a detailed description of the algorithms implemented in this project.
-In addition, SEVENNet is currently under active development and may not be fully stable.
+In addition, SEVENNet is under active development and may not be fully stable.
+**PLEASE NOTE:** Backward compatibility (espacially if it you're loading models from old checkpoint files) is not guaranteed.
+It might raise error (hopefully) or give wrong reusult without error.

 The installation and usage of SEVENNet are split into two parts: training (handled by PyTorch) and molecular dynamics (handled by [`LAMMPS`](https://github.com/lammps/lammps)).
 The model, once trained with PyTorch, is deployed using TorchScript and is later used to run molecular dynamics simulations via LAMMPS.